KEN R KNOPP

 Over four dozen original articles published by the following magazines:

-- Military Collector & Historian, Journal of the Company of Military Historians (Numerous articles.
-Winner of the William K. Emerson Award!
-Best article of 2016!!)
+- Military Collector & Historian, Journal of the Company of Military Historians (Numerous articles).
+Winner of the William K. Emerson Award for best article of 2016!!

 - North South Trader’s Civil War (numerous articles)